Skip to main content

 Ensure Knowledge Base Resourcing

-Outline limitations
+Outline Limitations

-Provide instructions on what to do in scenarios when customers ask for things that go beyond the limits of a task.
-This helps GenerativeAgent to manage customer expectations, provide alternative solutions, and switch to tasks that are in line with the customer’s needs.
+Be clear about the limitations of each task.
+Provide instructions for handling customer requests that go beyond a task’s limits.
+This helps GenerativeAgent manage customer expectations, provide alternative solutions, and switch to tasks that align with the customer’s needs.

 # Limitations